-Mining in the Atlanta pit ceased in 1985 due to a falling gold price and rapidly increasing strip ratio, particularly on the east (Ely Springs Dolomite) and south (Eureka Quartzite) where steep slopes precluded mining grades averaging 2.5 g/t recoverable, or about 3 g/t head grade.
-Very little attention was given to the east side of the Atlanta fault, as it was generally believed that there was very limited potential for finding additional mineralization, particularly at an average grade of 2 to 3 g/t.
+Mining in the Atlanta pit ceased in 1985 due to falling gold price and rapidly increasing strip ratio, particularly on the east (Ely Springs Dolomite) and south (Eureka Quartzite) where steep slopes precluded mining grades averaging 2.5 g/t recoverable, or about 3 g/t head grade.
+Very little attention was given to the east side of the Atlanta Mine Fault Zone, as it was generally believed that there was very limited potential for finding additional mineralization, particularly at an average grade of 2 to 3 g/t.
 This prejudice followed the property up to the point of Nevada King's involvement.

-As shown in Figure 11, the Atlanta fault was presumed to be the main mineralizing feature, with a westward dip of about 45°, while the other historical presumption assumed no significant mineralization east of the Atlanta fault.
+The Atlanta Mine Fault Zone was historically presumed to be the main mineralizing feature at Atlanta, while gold mineralization occurring east of the fault was considered inconsequential, in large part due to the low grade.
 However, scattered gold hits in several historical drill holes along the east side of the Atlanta pit opened the door for alternative structural interpretations.
 Nevada King therefore started looking at the eastern side of the open pit and up on the steep slope further eastward, where the Company noted a variety of different structures, all of which accompanied gold mineralization in outcrop.
-A major NNE-striking, 45° west-dipping contact identified as the East Side fault in Figure 12 below was mapped along the southeastern rim of the pit and up onto the high ridge east of the pit.
+A major NNE-striking, 45° west-dipping contact identified as the East Side fault in Figure 11 was mapped along the southeastern rim of the pit and up onto the high ridge east of the pit.
 This silicified breccia zone hosts strongly silicified and argillized felsic tuff dikes and divides massive Ely Springs Dolomite on the east from variably silicified Ely Springs Dolomite and Laketown Dolomite on the west.
-Outcrop samples along this structure returned values up to 0.86ppm Au across 5 meters.
-The fault projects westward underneath the historic Atlanta pit and appears to form the lower contact of the 45° west-dipping main mineralized zone shown in all of the Gustavson drill sections.
+Outcrop samples along this structure returned values up to 1.50ppm Au across 5 meters.